UMM logo

 After weight loss, whether it is from dieting or bariatric surgery, many patients have excess skin.
 The extra skin can be problematic in a variety of ways.
-The excess skin can rub and become irritated, can lead to local skin infections, particulary within skin creases, and can be cosmetically unappealing, making it difficult to fit into clothing.
+The excess skin can rub and become irritated, can lead to local skin infections, particularly within skin creases, and can be cosmetically unappealing, making it difficult to fit into clothing.

 Furthermore, even after massive weight loss, many patients can have residual stubborn deposits of fat in certain problem areas that just will not go away.
 University of Maryland Plastic Surgeons use a variety of techniques to remove the unwanted skin and residual fat.